una/personal-goals/happy-moments/happy-moments.md

 08/31/2015
 ---
 I hung out with Tyler tonight and we went to this little pizza place called Backspace.
 Such a cute spot with great pizza.

+09/01/2015
+---
+Austin really felt like home today.
+I took a walk with a friend tonight out on the East Side to return an audiobook to the library.

+09/02/2015
+---
+Today was my last day in the office before I did my long trip for about a month.
+I literally got sung out of my office haha <3

+09/03/2015
+---
+Today was Laura's wedding!
+It was so much fun to dance in circles around Laura.
+I can't believe she's married!

+09/04/2015
+---
+Drove down to Wildwood with my family today.
+We had a potluck with 23 Russians, 2 Americans and took plenty of shots before going to the boardwalk to see fireworks.